NVC-Based Consultation Group for Therapists

 This facilitated consultation group is for therapists and counselors who have had at least an introduction to Nonviolent Communication (the work of Marshall Rosenberg) and who want support in integrating the principles and skills of NVC into their therapeutic work.

-- Understanding your clients through the lens of needs consciousness
+- Understanding your clients and your reactions to your clients through the lens of needs consciousness

 - The connection between feelings and needs